rhel-labs/learn-katacoda/imagebuilder-cli/step3.md

 Use the `composer-cli` command to start a compose based on the node-app-server blueprint.
-For this lab, you will use the output format of __qcow2__ so that you can easily access the contents of the virtual machine image without any additional tools in the next step.
+For this lab, you will use the output format of __qcow2__.
 However, you could build any of the following types of images:

 | Output type      |  Details                |
 |------------------|:-----------------------:|